Japan has fully reopened to tourism. Plan your next trip today!

 Is JR Pass unlimited?

-The nationwide JR Pass offers you unlimited use of JR trains, including all Shinkansen services (besides the Nozomi and Mizuho, at least until October 2023) for the duration of your pass.
+The nationwide JR Pass offers you unlimited use of JR trains, including all Shinkansen services, including the Nozomi and Mizuho as of October 2023.
 Note that this is not the case for certain regional JR passes, such as those in the Kansai region or on Kyushu island.

 The Bottom Line